yepzy/starter/readme.md

 <Todo : personalize readme>

-# Pre-built base for new app development
+# Pre-built base for new app development on Laravel 5.8

 `<build-status-badge>` `<coverage-report-badge>`